Fundamentals of Additive Manufacturing (autumn)

 The specialist seminars will be organised within the individual MSc courses.

-Introduction to Metrology (spring): 10 credits
+Introduction to Metrology (spring)

 This is a one-week intensive module.
 The course provides cutting-edge lectures on a range of metrology topics for dimensional measurement of additive structures.
 Topics include introductory and advanced metrology lectures, and hands-on training in the use of measuring instruments.